hyperledger-archives/grid/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 (16^4 - 1) = 16776960 entries can be stored before older updates are
 overwritten.

-Updates to Properties can have one of the following protobuf types:
-``bytes``, ``string``, ``sint64``, ``float``, or ``Location`` (see the section on RecordTypes_ below).
-The type of an update is indicated by a tag belonging to the PropertySchema object.
+Updates to Properties are in the format of PropertyValue (defined in the Grid Schema Transaction Family).
+The type of update is indicated by a tag belonging to the PropertyDefinition object.
+For more information about PropertyValues and PropertyDefinitions, please see the :doc:`grid_schema_family_specification`.

 .. code-block:: protobuf

     message Property {
         message Reporter {
             // The public key of the Agent authorized to report updates. string public_key = 1;

-	   // A flag indicating whether the reporter is authorized to
+            // A flag indicating whether the reporter is authorized to send updates.
-	   // send updates.
-When a reporter is added, this is set to
+            // When a reporter is added, this is set to true, and a `RevokeReporter`
-	   // true, and a `RevokeReporter` transaction sets it to false. bool authorized = 2;
+            // transaction sets it to false.
+            bool authorized = 2;

             // An update must be stored with some way of identifying which
             // Agent sent it.
 Storing a full public key for each update would
             // be wasteful, so instead Reporters are identified by their index
             // in the `reporters` field.
             uint32 index = 3;
         }

         // The name of the Property, e.g. "temperature".
-This must be unique
+This must be unique among
-       // among Properties.
+        // Properties.
         string name = 1;

         // The natural key of the Property's associated Record. string record_id = 2;

-       // The Property's type (int, string, etc.)
+        // The name of the PropertyDefinition that defines this record.
-       PropertySchema.DataType data_type = 3;
+        PropertyDefinition property_definition = 3;

         // The Reporters authorized to send updates, sorted by index.
 New
         // Reporters should be given an index equal to the number of
         // Reporters already authorized.
         repeated Reporter reporters = 4;

         // The page to which new updates are added.
 This number represents
         // the last 4 hex characters of the page's address.
 Consequently,
         // it should not exceed 16^4 = 65536.
         uint32 current_page = 5;

         // A flag indicating whether the first 16^4 pages have been filled.
         // This is used to calculate the last four hex characters of the
         // address of the page containing the earliest updates.
 When it is
         // false, the earliest page's address will end in "0001".
 When it is
         // true, the earliest page's address will be one more than the
         // current_page, or "0001" if the current_page is "ffff".
         bool wrapped = 6;
     }

     message PropertyPage {
         message ReportedValue {
-           // The index of the reporter id in reporters field uint32 reporter_index = 1;
+            // The index of the reporter id in reporters field. uint32 reporter_index = 1;

-           // Approximately when this value was reported, as a Unix UTC timestamp uint64 timestamp = 2;
+            // The approximate time this value was reported, as a Unix UTC timestamp. uint64 timestamp = 2;

-           // The type-specific value of the update.
-Only one of these
-           // fields should be used, and it should match the type
-           // specified for this Property in the RecordType. bytes bytes_value = 11;
-           string string_value = 12;
-           sint64 int_value = 13;
-           float float_value = 14;
-           Location location_value = 15;
+            PropertyValue value = 3;
         }

         // The name of the page's associated Property and the record_id of
         // its associated Record.
 These are required to distinguish pages
         // with colliding addresses.
         string name = 1;
         string record_id = 2;

-       // ReportedValues are sorted first by timestamp, then by reporter_index. repeated ReportedValue reported_values = 4;
+        // ReportedValues are sorted first by timestamp, then by reporter_index. repeated ReportedValue reported_values = 3;
     }

 Properties and PropertyPages whose addresses collide are stored in